-According to Ontario’s Healthy Kids Panel, childhood obesity is a crisis in both Canada in Ontario.
+According to Ontario’s Healthy Kids Panel, childhood obesity is a crisis in both Canada and Ontario.
 In fact, the group estimates one in every three children across the nation is living with an unhealthy weight.

 The panel, which was tasked by the province’s Ministry of Health to compile recommendations to help to reduce childhood obesity by 20 per cent over five years, is comprised of 18 individuals from a variety of professional backgrounds, including health-care, education, and social marketing.

 One participant is Carol Diemer, the RN representative in the group.
 This RNAO member knows nurses are in a unique position to help their clients – young or adult – make healthy lifestyle choices, echoing the stance of Ontario’s top nursing association.
 RNAO sees the value in sounding the alarm on the issue of childhood obesity, especially after a number of reports issued in Canada and across the world ranked it as a growing public health epidemic.
 Nurses know obesity can lead to other health concerns such as diabetes and heart disease.